BOB4Drone/Drone_Hacking_Guideline_ENG/2-body/1_software-uav.md

     }
     ```

-    * As a result of executing the purging module, it was confirmed that the mutated gps values entered normally.
+    * As a result of executing the fuzzing module, it was confirmed that the mutated gps values entered normally.

         ![image](https://user-images.githubusercontent.com/91944211/145886678-ccd55200-7e0c-4fb4-ad5f-4040bc73aeb7.png)